TheShadowEevee/BDSX-Discord-Chatter-Plugin/README.md

 ## Incompatibilities

-- Any plugin that modifies the user join/leave text in the console breaks related functionality in the plugin.
 - Due to issues with Chakra, discord.js needs to be below version 12.
 This will be changed ASAP once a fix is made upstream.
 See https://github.com/chakra-core/ChakraCore/issues/3448